ISO 27001 Annex A 6.7 – Remote Working

 ISO 27001 Annex A 6.7 Purpose

-Annex A 6.7 is a preventive control that ensures information security when people are working remotely.
+The purpose of ISO 27001 Annex A 6.7 remote working is to ensure information security when people are working remotely.

 ISO 27001 Annex A 6.7 Definition